pancsta/asyncmachine-go/docs/manual.md

 safe, leads to errors, doesn't support godoc, nor looking for references in IDEs. [`/tools/cmd/am-gen`](/tools/cmd/am-gen) will generate a conventional type-safe states file, similar to an enum package.
 It also aliases common functions to manipulates state lists, relations, and structure.
 After the initial bootstrapping, the file should be edited manually.
+Imports of states files are commonly aliased as `ss` (first-last rune). `ss.Names` is used to ["verify" states](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.VerifyStates), as map keys have a random order.

 **Example** - using am-gen to bootstrap a states file